-Here is an interview he did with Nick Unsworth on The Life on Fire channel, yet it has yield only 151 views in the last two years:
+Here is an interview he did with Nick Unsworth on The Life on Fire channel, yet it has yielded only 151 views in the last two years:

 The key is using Facebook to make sure the influencers of your target audience, not necessarily your audience directly, is seeing your content.

-And, like above, the most powerful content of video.
+And, like above, the most powerful content is video.

 But not just any video—it must have authority: